AY2526S1-CS2103T-F12-2/tp/docs/DeveloperGuide.md

 - **Mark Student as Paid**: Updates a student's payment status to paid for a specified month.
 - **Mark Student as Unpaid**: Updates a student's payment status to unpaid for a specified month.
-- **View Payment Status**: Displays a 12-month payment grid for each student with visual indicators.
+- **View Payment Status**: Displays a 12-month payment grid for each student with visual indicators in the student's card.

 Each of these features interacts with the `paymentStatus` field stored within every `Person` object.